Updated: Oct 1

 In-house – if you can, it’s worth getting a placement in an in-house legal department to see the difference in practice, variety of tasks, responsibility, commerciality and purpose, and work-life balance.
 This could be in a company or a bank, for example.

 Getting some work experience will give you a little more insight into what work in a particular type of firm, or practice area, is like.
-For example, working in a large corporate firm, you may not leave the office until the early hours in the morning some days.
-At worst, you might spend a few days sleeping at the office (most firms have sleeping areas so you’ll have a bed!).
-This is highly unlikely ever to happen in a smaller firms, and some practice areas.
-It’s good to know this when you apply – is this something you think you can handle?
-Many of my friends think I’m mad for even considering a job which might require me to sleep at the office!
+For example, working in a large corporate firm, you may not leave the office until the early hours of the morning some days.
+This is unlikely ever to happen in a smaller firms, and some practice areas.
+It’s good to know this when you apply – is this something you think you can or want to handle?
+Many of my friends think I’m mad for even considering a job which means I might log off at 2-3am!
 Find a job you think you’ll love and thrive in, work out your red lines, and go from there.

 You don’t need all of the answers yet – that’s why you’re applying for the experience after all! – but try and consider the above in your answer.
 Try and use your results to narrow your applications down to a few firms, this will keep you focussed and ensure you give each application your best shot.